hughsk/cave-automata-2d/README.md

 * `iterations`: The amount of iterations to apply immediately.
 Defaults to 0.
 * `border`: If truthy, will include a solid border around the results.
   Defaults to 1.
+* `buffer`: An ndarray buffer to use between iterations, which must be the same shape as the original array.
+If none is supplied, one will be created.

 Note that this function will modify the array directly.